ICGC-TCGA-PanCancer/gt-download-upload-wrapper/README.md

 #Description

-This tool is used to monitor and make gt-download and upload ore robust.
+This tool is used to monitor and make gt-download and upload more robust.

 To be use primarily with the PanCancer project.